gtiley/EvolutionaryGenomics/docs/activities/introduction.md

   echo "$i"
 done
 ```
-Let's run this simple script.
+Let's run this simple script on your own system first.
 We can execute programs that are not in our *path* by specifying the location.
 If we are in the same folder that we want to execute a program from we would go `./loopFiles.sh` such that `.` means *here*.
 ```
-cd ~/YOUR_PATH/evolutionaryGenomics/introduction/scripts
+cd ~/evolutionaryGenomics/introduction/scripts
 ./loopFiles.sh
 ```
 Already a problem, nothing happens.
 To run a script this way, we need to let the computer know it is an executable program. `chmod` can be used to change the execute, read, and write permissions of files and folders.